Editorial Guidelines

 Use additional when referring to information.

-• For additional information, contact University Communications.
+• For additional information, contact the Office of University Communications.

 foreign words